Benchmarking Lean Six Sigma – Best Practices and Critical Issues

 Transforming Business Problem into Data Science Solution

-Devshree Golecha, Associate Vice President, Optimization, EXL
+Devshree Golecha, Assistant Vice President, Optimization at EXL

 This presentation is focused on introducing the basic concepts of Data Science and how business problems are solved through data science solutions.
 By using a case study, I will walk the audience through the process of identifying a business problem, understanding the data, assessing the analytical objective, preparing data-set, using appropriate modeling techniques, and communicating the end results to our business through data visualization.
 This presentation will be an excellent way to introduce our audience to the basic concepts of data science and also understand that all business problems need data science solutions or they may be solved by statistical analysis.
 The presentation will briefly touch upon the concepts of supervised and unsupervised learning and which type of technique is applicable for different business problems.
 I will cover each phase in this transformation process and what are the key tasks and questions that a Data Science consultant must answer before moving to each phase.
 This presentation is ideal for business leaders, data analysts, statisticians, Black Belts, data scientists, and anyone who is a technology enthusiast and wants to learn about the data science process.
 The audience will leave with a good amount of knowledge about Data Science process and the methodology behind the transformation of Business Problem to Data Science Solution.